gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 Parity          | Simple error detection constructed by counting bits.
 Hamming Code    | N bit codes that can correct single bit errors Checksum        | (happens on link layer)
+Hub             | Provides a single connection between a workstation and itself Router          | Connects two networks, Is a computer itself, makes decisions about where packets go Fragmentation   | Data Link can impose upper limit of frame size, so packets are fragmented